Sigal-Lab/Lin_Colon_Assembloids/README.md

-# R code used for analysis of Lin et al., Assembloids reveal a crucial interplay between epithelium and stroma during gastrointestinal crypt maturation
+### R code used for analysis of Lin et al., Establishment of gastrointestinal assembloids to study the interplay between epithelial crypts and their mesenchymal niche

+Published in Nature Communications 2023, https://doi.org/10.1038/s41467-023-38780-3

 To reproduce the manuscript figures: